 Rosie Leventon's environmental artworks include:

-Two pieces of land art commissioned by Stour Valley Arts King's Wood, Challock, Kent.
-The idea was to subvert the hard edges of this destructive and aggressive aircraft into an ecological negative space cut into the trees.
+Two pieces of land art, B52 and Ring, were commissioned by Stour Valley Arts King's Wood, Challock, Kent, UK.
+For B52 the idea was to subvert the hard edges of this destructive and aggressive aircraft into an ecological negative space cut into the trees.